iCliniq Logo

 The different abnormal positions of the fetus are as follows:

-1) Occiput Anterior (Right and Left): The front of a baby's head is called the anterior portion, and the back is called the posterior portion.
-Two different positions can be referred to as the occiput anterior (OA) positions.
+1. Occiput Anterior (Right and Left): The front of a baby's head is called the anterior portion, and the back is called the posterior portion.
+Two different positions can be called occiput anterior (OA) positions.

 • Left Occiput Anterior (LOA) - This position is the most common in labor.
 The baby's head will be slightly off-center in the pelvis, and the back of the fetus's head will be toward the mother's left thigh.